AndreWohnsland/andrewohnsland.github.io/client/README.md

 npm install
 ```

 instead running the according command in the main folder.
+Also it is recommended using all the npm commands in the main folder.